 What and Where we build

 Habitat houses around the world are built according to the same guiding principles:

 Habitat houses are large enough for the homeowner family's needs, but small enough to keep construction and maintenance costs to a minimum.
 Habitat for Humanity uses quality, locally-available building materials.
 Habitat house designs reflect the local climate and culture.

 The labor of volunteers and partner families, efficient building methods, modest house sizes, and no-profit loans make it affordable for low-income families to purchase Habitat houses, thereby becoming homeowners.

-Habitat for Humanity of McLean County builds specifically within our own county, with a majority of homes in Bloomington and Normal.
+Habitat for Humanity of McLean County builds 6 houses each year within McLean County, with a majority of homes in Bloomington and Normal.
 Since our affiliate founding in 1985 we have built 180 homes locally.

 Note: Tithe dollars are never used to support administrative or other costs of Habitat for Humanity in the United States, but are sent in their entirety to Haiti and/or Nicaragua.
 If a Habitat McLean donor desires that her/his contribution remains within McLean County, we will not contribute any portion of that donation to our international builds.